- Air pollution does not know boarders

 BC may affect weather, air quality and climate

-Since BC strongly absorbs in the visible spectrum, it affects the energy budget of the atmosphere and once deposited also the surface energy budget.
+Since BC strongly absorbs in the visible spectrum, it affects the energy budget of the atmosphere.
+Once it deposited on the ground it also may alter the surface energy budget as it darkens light surfaces.
 Consequently, it has a potential impact on climate on long time scales when its concentration changes.
 Note that changes can be increases meaning more BC is present or decreases meaning less BC is present due to emission control measures.

 BC is health adverse

 Unfortunately, the hairs in our noses fail to scavenge out PM2.5.
-Thus, it can reach deep into our lungs.
-Black carbon, which is one of the components of particulate matter, contains very fine carcinogens and may lead to premature deaths.
+Thus, any particles of this size or smaller can reach deep into our lungs.
+Black carbon, which is one of the components of particulate matter, itself is not toxic or health-adverse.
+However, during the emission process carcinogen gases or components can adhere on the carbon-particle.
+Thus so contaminated BC may lead to premature deaths.
 Medical studies also showed that long-term exposure to BC can inflame the respiratory system of children.

 Black carbon is not just bad

-When black carbon sediments out of the atmosphere and gets incorporated into soils it acts as a fertilizer because it enables plants to absorb important nutrients.
+The satellite image composite below shows smoke from summer wildfires.
+The smoke transports black carbon among other pollutants.
+When black carbon sediments out of the atmosphere and gets incorporated into soils.
+Here it acts as a fertilizer because it enables plants to absorb important nutrients.
 When I was a kid, farmers in Europe often burned their fields after the harvest for cheap fertilization.

 How are Alaskans exposed